-What is rhythm in music: Beats, measures, and note values
+What is rhythm in music: An introduction to beats, meters, and tempo

 Illustration: Laura Bee

-We hear the word used all the time in both creative and casual spheres, but its exact definition and all of the subtopics it encompasses can be surprisingly ambiguous.
+We hear the word used all the time by music creators and listeners alike, but its exact definition and all of the elements it encompasses can be surprisingly ambiguous.
 So, whether you’re a beginner or a seasoned musician, it may be worth asking yourself: What is rhythm?

 The short answer is, rhythm is perhaps the single most fundamental element of music.

 Rhythm tells us the timing for where to place notes and rests in music.
-While entirely rhythm-driven music exists (ex. music created by hand claps), you can’t really have music that’s ‘solely melodic’ – after all, how can we have a melody if we have no information about when its notes are going to strike?
-For this reason, it makes sense to define and learn about rhythm at the start of one’s musical journey.
+While entirely rhythm-driven music exists (ex. music created by hand claps), you can’t really have music that’s solely melodic—after all, how can we have a melody if we have no information about when its notes are going to strike?
+For this reason, it makes a lot of sense to define and learn about rhythm at the start of one’s musical journey.

-Like the term ‘rhythm,’ we casually use the word ‘beat’ to refer to all sorts of things we hear.
-However, in the context of music theory a beat is a passage of music’s steady, primary pulse.
-If you’ve ever tapped your foot or clapped along to a song, you’ve probably done so in sync with the song’s beat.
+Like the term “rhythm,” we casually use the word “beat” to refer to all sorts of things we hear.
+However, in the context of music theory, a beat is a passage of music’s steady, primary pulse.
+If you’ve ever tapped your foot or clapped along to a song, chances are you’ve done so in sync with the song’s beat.

 1. Simple quadruple meter